vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ![EventBus Journal Data Three](/images/sqlworkbench_eventbus_journal_data_three.png)

 ## Conclusion
-[Apache Karaf], [Apache ActiveMQ], [Apache Camel], [Apache CXF] and [JPA] are powerful technologies with which can be built robust and scalable enterprise applications.
+[Apache Karaf], [Apache ActiveMQ], [Apache Camel], [Apache CXF] and [JPA] are powerful technologies with which you can build robust and scalable enterprise applications.
 In this tutorial I have tried to explain how to integrate them designing and implementing a simple but complete system.

 ## License
 Released and distributed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).